 Not all instructors work this way.
 My first sessions with Morse were the letters A (dit-dah), C (dah-dit-dah-dit), M (dah-dah), E (dit) and T (dah).
 Because I didn’t practice sending as well at receiving code, it took me a month, or so to learn it and then it was the breakneck speed of five words per minute.

 Learning tools are many.
-A code practice oscillator with a volume control and built-in key can cost upwards of $50 bucks, such as this Morse code practice oscillator.
+A code practice oscillator with a volume control and built-in key, such as this Morse code practice oscillator.

 For in-person classes, Gordon West has been an old hand in ham radio and offshore sailing circles for years and he has a series of products to consider.
 His Morse Code Teacher is a classic if classes aren’t conveniently available.